MCP Overview

 Full reference

-See the Tools Reference for the complete list of all 100 tools with parameters and descriptions.
+See the Tools Reference for the complete list of 93 MCP-exposed tools (93 active, 0 deprecated aliases) with parameters and descriptions.
+Current exposure tiers: 12 core by default, 66 discoverable, 15 advanced.